Deformation of locally free actions and the leafwise cohomology: Parameter deformation

-We denote the Lie algebra of $H$ by $\frh$. \begin{thm} [dos Santos \cite{dS07}] Let $\cF$ be a foliation on a closed manifold $M$.
-If $H^1(\cF) \simeq H^1(\frg)$, then actions in $\cA_{LF}(\cF,H)$ are parameter rigid. \end{thm} In \cite{dS07}, dos Santos also proved the theorem for higher-dimensional Heisenberg groups and constructed examples which satisfy the assumption of the theorem.
-Recently, Maruhashi \cite{Mr-pre} generalized dos Santos' results to general simply connected nilpotent Lie groups. \begin{proof} Let
+We denote the Lie algebra of $H$ by $\frh$. \begin{thm} [dos Santos \cite{dS07}] Let $\rho$ be a locally free $H$-action on a closed manifold $M$.
+If the orbit foliation $\cF$ of $\rho$ satisfies that $H^1(\cF) \simeq H^1(\frh)$, then $\rho$ is parameter rigid. \end{thm} In \cite{dS07}, dos Santos also proved the theorem for higher-dimensional Heisenberg groups and constructed examples which satisfy the assumption of the theorem. \begin{proof} Let

 be a basis of $\frh$ and $\alpha_1,\alpha_2,\alpha_3$ be its dual basis.
 Fix $\rho_0 \in \cA_{LF}(M,H)$ and put $\eta_i=\iota_{\rho_0}(\alpha_i)$ for each $i$.
 Since

 we have the equations

 In particular, $\Img (\iota_{\rho_0})_* \simeq H^1(\frh)$ is generated by $[\eta_1]$ and $[\eta_2]$.
 For $\omega=\sum_{i=1}^3 \omega_i \otimes \xi_i \in \Omega^1(\cF) \otimes \frh$, the equation $d_\cF \omega+[\omega,\omega]=0$ is equivalent to